TERCONAZOLE VAGINAL CREAM 0.8%- terconazole cream

 2 (1)

-Photosensitivity reactions were observed in some normal volunteers following repeated dermal application of terconazole 2.0% and 0.8% creams under conditions of filtered artificial ultraviolet light.
-Photosensitivity reactions were not observed in U.S. and foreign clinical trials in patients who were treated with terconazole suppositories or vaginal cream, 0.8%.
+Photosensitivity reactions were observed in some normal volunteers following repeated dermal application of terconazole 2.0% (not an approved strength) and 0.8% creams under conditions of filtered artificial ultraviolet light.
+Photosensitivity reactions were not observed in U.S. and foreign clinical trials in patients who were treated with other terconazole formulations (i.e., terconazole suppositories or vaginal cream, 0.8%).

 • 7 DRUG INTERACTIONS